Fourier-Mukai and autoduality for compactified Jacobians. I: Introduction

 for a reduced series $f=f(x,y)\in k[[x,y]]$.
 A curve $X$ has locally planar singularities if $X$ has locally planar singularities at every $p\in X$.
-Clearly, a curve with locally planar singularities has l.c.i. singularities, hence it is Gorenstein. \end{convention}
+Clearly, a curve with locally planar singularities has l.c.i. singularities, hence it is Gorenstein.
+A (reduced) curve has locally planar singularities if and only if it can be embedded in a smooth surface (see \cite{AK0}). \end{convention}